-In 2019, Young, who is Canadian but has lived in California for the past 56 years, finally became a U.S. citizen.
+Back in 2019, Young, who is Canadian but had lived in California for the previous 56 years, finally became a U.S. citizen.

 Neil Young married actress Daryl Hannah on August 24th, 2018.

 Although Neil Young has tried extremely hard to keep his life private over the course of his career, he wants it known, he’s hardly a recluse: “The fact that I don’t, y’know, that I don’t go out of my way to be seen and go to places where I know that my picture’s gonna be taken and things like that makes them think that I’m hiding.
 I’m not hiding from anything.
 I’m just not interested in any of it.
 I have other things that I’m more interested in that don’t have to do with getting my face on People magazine.”

 Graham Nash says that making music with Young as part of Crosby, Stills, Nash, & Young has always led to fascinating results: “I love to make music with Neil.
 It’s very different with Neil.
 Y’know, it’s a very different band — there’s more edge, it’s darker, it’s funkier.
 It’s just different.”